-These requirements vary inversely with changes in the outdoor sound level within a range from 60 dB and lower.
+The Acoustical Privacy requirements vary inversely with changes in the outdoor sound level within a range from 60 dB and lower.
 These requirements, however, become constant above 60 dB.

-The predominant construction cost impacts of the performance requirements for Outdoor Noise Isolation and Acoustical Privacy given in table 2.2 effect five different building components.
+The predominant construction cost impacts of the performance requirements for Outdoor Noise Isolation and Acoustical Privacy given in table 2.2 affect five different building components.
 Table 2.3 lists these components and indicates which provisions affect each component.
 The exterior walls are affected by the Outdoor Noise Isolation provision.
 Windows and doors are affected by both provisions.
-Interior walls and floor/ceiling assembles are affected only by the Acoutical Privacy provision (1).
+Interior walls and floor/ceiling assemblies are affected only by, the Acoustical Privacy provision [1].
 The benefits accruing from the Outdoor Noise Isolation provisions may be quantified using the model described in this report.